VigneshwariSambandan12/saphanacloudkge/README.md

 3. SAP HANA CLoud Instance has been set up by following these [steps](https://developers.sap.com/tutorials/hana-cloud-deploying.html).

-4. All the Python scripts have been validated using Google Collabs.
+4. All the Python scripts have been validated using Google Colabs.
 Either set up local python environment has been set up or use [Google Colabs](https://colab.research.google.com/) to execute the python scripts. **If you are using Visual Studio or your local Python environments, please make sure you set up a separate virtual environment as the necessary packages might conflict with existing installed version**
 5. Install the Python Package for [Generative AI Hub - SDK](https://pypi.org/project/generative-ai-hub-sdk/).
-Additional Python packages include "hdbcli", "hana_ml",        "datetime", "tiktoken", "python-dotenv", "shapely".
 6. If you are using GenAI hub, configure the ai-core-sdk using the ai-core instance keys.
 If you are using Microsoft Visual Studio, then you can execute "aicore            configure" from terminal.
 Incase you are using Google Colab, you can set up using
 * os.environ['AICORE_AUTH_URL'] = 'https://*************.authentication.eu10.hana.ondemand.com'
 * os.environ['AICORE_CLIENT_ID'] = 'sb-************************'